Champion of Jersey's indie retail scene.

 Where to wine and dine.

-If you follow Conway Street back towards the high street, you will pass Bond Street on your right, home to Number 10 Restaurant & Bar.
-It is my favourite ‘special’ meal place.
-With an amazing menu (both a la carte and tasting), they have a cosy bar downstairs where you can also dine, and a more formal (but still nicely relaxed) dining room upstairs.
+If you follow Conway Street away from the high street, you will reach Weighbridge Place, home to Pêtchi, recently opened by local chef Joe Baker (Previously of Number 10 Restaurant & Bar).
+Pêtchi is all about the heady joy of a good meal that draws on our reverence for the produce of our land and sea.
+They have a cosy bar too, where you can also dine, and a more formal (but still nicely relaxed) dining room which overlooks the open kitchen.
 Keeping things seasonal, fresh, and with a real passion for what they do, if you are after a special meal, this is the place to book.

 If you have reached the point in the day when one of you wants wine, and the other a good coffee, then Vinifera on Broad Street is the perfect compromise!
 And offers excellent options for both.